vuejs/router/docs/api/index.md

 - **Type**: Array of normalized [route records](#routerecordnormalized)
 - **Details**:

-  Children route records of the current route.
+  Children route records of a route at the time it was added.
 Empty array if none.
+Note this array doesn't update when `addRoute()` and `removeRoute()` are called.

 ### components